Jermaine120/pdsnd_github/README.md

 ### Project Scope
 This code allows user(s) to input certain characteristics about Chicago, New York City, and Washington followed by either entering months between January thru June or all months and weekday or all days.
 The return values will display time stats, station stats, trip duration stats, user stats, user type with counts, and five lives of data values.

+#### Function main
+Call sets the parameters to retrieve data using the dataframe for NumPy import.

 #### Function Get Filters
 Allows user to input a city, month, and day.